 Travel Smart for general advice for all travellers.

 Entry and exit

 Australian passport holders require a visa to enter Ukraine.
-We recommend you obtain a short-term or other visa, prior to arrival, through the nearest Embassy or Consulate of Ukraine.
+Obtain a short-term or other visa, prior to arrival, through the nearest Embassy or Consulate of Ukraine.
 This also applies to Australian passport holders considering entering Ukraine under visa-on-arrival procedures.
 A visa-on-arrival arrangement was introduced in 2016, and some tourists have reported significant delays and uncertainty on arrival while officials processed their visas.

-- Australians should pre-fill visa application form found at the website operated by the Ministry of Foreign Affairs for Ukraine for accelerated processing.
+- Pre-fill the visa application form found at the website operated by the Ministry of Foreign Affairs for Ukraine for accelerated processing.

 - Arrival at Boryspil International Airport (Kyiv), Zhuliany Airport (Kyiv), and Odesa International Airport.
 Consider any travel delays that may affect your entry time at the selected ports of entry.

 - A visa on arrival is not available at any time at other airports (including Lviv), seaports or land border checkpoints in Ukraine.
 A visa must be obtained prior to arrival at these entry points for all classes of visa, including for tourist entry.